tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

   - Vector with the names of the occulting bodies.

-.. class:: Solar Sail Radiation Interface Settings
+.. class:: Solar Sail Radiation Interface

   Properties for a solar sail radiation pressure model, i.e. solar radiation pressure force derived from a solar sail characteristics and orientation.